AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 	- modify the behavior of content
 	- create interactions and add functionality
 	- animations
-	- manipulating what we call the DOM
+	- manipulating what we call the *DOM*

 ### Let's review the DOM

-In order for us to truly understand what JavaScript is and what it is used for, we need to first take a look at the  DOM(Document Object Model).
+In order for us to truly understand what JavaScript is and what it is used for, we need to first take a look at the DOM (Document Object Model).
 As we pointed out earlier, JavaScript is responsible for the behavior of content, interactions on the page, animations on the page and manipulating the DOM!
 Figuring out the DOM might sound intimidating at first, but not to worry!
 We've broken it down further here to illustrate how it's related to JavaScript.

 > Instructor Note: Students should already have an understanding of the DOM so treat the content below as a mini-review.

-The **Document Object Model(DOM)** is a collection of document nodes that are treated as objects in JavaScript.
+The **Document Object Model (DOM)** is a collection of document nodes that are treated as objects in JavaScript.
 It is an object model and programming interface for HTML.

 ![](assets/dom.jpg)

+> Knowledge Check: What is an object model?
+How does the document object model relate to Javascript?
+> Instructor Note: Discuss and clear up any misconceptions here before moving on.

 <a name="ind-practice1"></a>
 ## Independent Practice: Practice Reading JavaScript (15 min)

-Let's practice reading some JavaScript using this code [codepen](http://codepen.io/nevan/pen/shtLA).
+Let's practice reading some JavaScript using this [codepen](http://codepen.io/nevan/pen/shtLA).

 Visit the codepen together and:

-1. Turn to someone next to you and as a team try to figure out on a high level what is happening
+1. Turn to someone next to you.
+As a team, try to figure out on a high level: what is happening?
-2. With your partner try to make it so that the slow button changes the bulb to yellow
+2. With your partner, try to make it so that the `slow` button changes the bulb to yellow
-3. With your partner try to make it so that the go button works
+3. With your partner, try to make it so that the `go` button works

-This exercise is simply to help introduce you to what JavaScript looks like, do not get caught up in all the details just yet!
+This exercise is simply to help introduce you to what JavaScript looks like.
+Don't get caught up in all the details just yet!

->Instructor Note: When students finish, have one or two pairs share out their understanding of what is going on and what the JavaScript is doing.
-Then ask another pair to share their solution to making it so that the slow button changes the bulb to yellow, and the go button works.
+> Instructor Note: When students finish, have one or two pairs share out their understanding of what is going on and what the JavaScript is doing.
+Then ask another pair to share their solution to changing the slow button bulb to yellow, and fixing the go button.

 ## Demo: Pseudo Code (5 min)

 Before we start writing any Javascript, we'll learn a bit about how to plan out your code by writing pseudocode.
 What is pseudocode?
-Well, to put in simple terms, it's a way to 'plan out' your program in plain English before coding it, which will make the coding process infinitely more seamless!
-It will serve as a detailed yet readable description of what a computer program must do.
+Well, to put in simple terms, it's a way to 'plan out' your program in plain English before coding it.
+This will make the coding process infinitely more seamless!
+Pseudocode serves as a detailed yet readable description of what a computer program must do.

 Take, for example, a program that lets a player know whether he or she has passed the current level.
-Pseudo code for this program might look like the following:
+Pseudocode for this program might look like the following:

 ```js